secrierlab/HistoMIL/README.md

 ## License

-HistoMIL is released under the MIT License.
+HistoMIL is released under the GNU-GPL License.
 See the LICENSE file for more information.